MAIF/shapash/README.md

 **Shapash** works for Regression, Binary Classification or Multiclass problem. <br />
 It is compatible with many models: *Catboost*, *Xgboost*, *LightGBM*, *Sklearn Ensemble*, *Linear models*, *SVM*. <br />

+If your model is not in the list of compatible models, it is possible to provide Shapash with local contributions calculated with shap or another method.
+[Here's](https://github.com/MAIF/shapash/blob/master/tutorial/explainer_and_backend/tuto-expl05-Shapash-using-Fasttreeshap.ipynb) an example of how to provide contributions to Shapash.
+An [issue](https://github.com/MAIF/shapash/issues/488) is created to improve this use case.

 Shapash can use category-encoders object, sklearn ColumnTransformer or simply features dictionary. <br />
 - Category_encoder: *OneHotEncoder*, *OrdinalEncoder*, *BaseNEncoder*, *BinaryEncoder*, *TargetEncoder*
 - Sklearn ColumnTransformer: *OneHotEncoder*, *OrdinalEncoder*, *StandardScaler*, *QuantileTransformer*, *PowerTransformer*